samathaluca/fallen/README.md

 ![Missing story Image](assets/defensive_design/missing_image.jpg)

-3. to make the choice of habit linked to a photo a required filed other wise lots of empty fileds.
+3. to make the choice of habit linked to a photo a required field other wise lots of empty fields.
 4. Move the edit and delete button apart in the desktop version so a user could not delete a story by mistake.

 ![button layout](assets/defensive_design/capture.jpg)

-5. form design - simple without thinking too much, effortless
+5. Form design - simple without thinking too much, effortless

+6. Form submission simplified. - The number of fields completed is not obligatory.
+To date there is only one required field for habit name needed for submission.
+Considering defensive design we anticipate that this will result in a number of half completed forms being sent to the database but this in itself will help us gather information as to which questions the user and user/contributors believe to be relevant and engaging.
+The easier the form is to submit the more information we will be able to collect.

+7. A single modal has been added to try to influence submitting a form that requires a lot of effort with a longer list of more intrusive questions.
+We may add more modals in the interest of defensive design e.g. to the delete button.

 ## MongoDB atlas